Sharing is caring!

 lose the map travel blog; The TWA Hotel at JFK Airport in NYC; TWA hotel review; staying at the TWA hotel; JFK airport hotel; NYC hotels

-The cocktails and food available at the TWA Hotel, as well as the hotel itself, are several notches above what you may expect from airport-adjacent lodging.
+The cocktails and food available at the hotel, as well as the hotel itself, are several notches above what you may expect from airport-adjacent lodging.

-Make a reservation at “Connie”, and you can have a selection of fabulous cocktails in the repurposed interior of an old TWA plane sitting on the runway.
+Make a reservation at “Connie”, an intimate bar, and you can have a selection of fabulous drinks in the repurposed interior of an old TWA plane sitting on the runway.
 Take a peek into the cockpit itself, which has been preserved for visitors.

 A glimpse at the cockpit of “Connie”